 Limiting Beliefs: True for you, but not truly you

 A limiting belief is an acceptance that something about yourself, others, or the world is true.
 Most of our limiting beliefs develop in childhood and, as we’ve already discussed, they can create adverse effects in your life.
 In childhood, our brains are underdeveloped relative to adult brains.
 Full maturation of the human brain occurs around the age of 25.
 The less mature the brain is, the more dependent the individual is on others to interpret internal and external experiences.
 Even if your childhood was a picture of love and acceptance, a limiting belief may still develop.

 The Brain, The Bodyguard

 Unwanted self-fulfilling prophecies are predicated on limiting beliefs.
 These beliefs are challenging to change because they were learned as a result of an emotionally or physically overwhelming experience.
-Always, always, and especially always, if your brain detects danger, it’ll activate the fear response system in your brain– the infamous fight, flight, and freeze modes.
+Always, always, and especially always, if your brain detects danger, it’ll activate your defense mechanism— the infamous fight, flight, and freeze modes.
 The brain enables one or all of the responses until you are emotionally or physically safe.
 There is no differentiation between real danger and perceived danger; it’s all encoded the same way.
 Consequently, because your brain doesn’t want you to unlearn this type of lesson, these experiences are encoded deeply into your whole being.